What to know about the Seahawks’ Week 4 opponent, the New York Giants

 Seahawks coach Pete Carroll said Monday that Jones’ ability to run will present a challenge Seattle has yet to really face this season.

 “He’s really mobile and they know it and they use him, and that’s a big factor,’’ Carroll said.
-“He’s big (6-5, 221) and strong and can throw the ball all over the place but it’s the running that really makes him really a difficult guy to play against.
+“He’s big (6-5, 221) and strong and can throw the ball all over the place, but it’s the running that really makes him really a difficult guy to play against.
 I’m going to have to figure out how to control that to some extent, but he pretty much can get out on everybody.
-He’s fast and big and strong enough to kind of pull out of tackles and things like that, so man he’s dangerous.”
+He’s fast and big and strong enough to kind of pull out of tackles and things like that, so man, he’s dangerous.”

 Lots of blitzes, slow starts and few turnovers

-A few other things have stood out about the Giants’ rugged start to the season.
+A few other things have stood out about the Giants’ start.
 Here are three:

-— Slow starts: The Giants have been outscored 63-6 in the first half this season, which according to the Giants PR staff is the worst in the league by 16 points (the woeful Bears are next).
-Daboll was asked how to fix that Tuesday and said:”You can do a lot of different things.
+— Slow starts: The Giants have been outscored 63-6 in the first half, which is the worst in the league by 16 points (the woeful Bears are next).
+Daboll was asked how to fix that Tuesday and said, “You can do a lot of different things.
 Something we need to do better collectively and something that will be, it’s always a point of emphasis, hasn’t shown up, understand that.
 No excuses for it, so we are working on that.”

-— Lots of blitzes: The Giants, under veteran defensive coordinator Don “Wink’’ Martindale are one of the most blitz-happy teams in the NFL.
-Currently, they rank second in the percentage of plays on which they’ve blitzed at 53.1%, according to Pro Football Reference.
-Despite that, the Giants have not gotten to opposing quarterbacks much with just two sacks and with an overall pressure percentage of just 16.7.
+— Lots of blitzes: The Giants, under veteran defensive coordinator Don “Wink’’ Martindale, are one of the most blitz-happy teams in the NFL.
+They rank second in the percentage of plays on which they’ve blitzed at 53.1%, according to Pro Football Reference.
+Despite that, the Giants have not gotten to opposing quarterbacks much with just two sacks and an overall pressure percentage of just 16.7.
 That is tied for 28th in the NFL with, interestingly enough, the Seahawks.
-Seattle, however, is blitzing on just 23.9% of plays — in keeping with Carroll’s longtime trends in that department — 21st in the NFL.
+Seattle, however, is blitzing on 23.9% of plays — in keeping with Carroll’s longtime trend in that department — 21st in the NFL.

-— No turnovers: And one would think a team that blitzes a lot would force some turnovers — that’s generally one of the hoped- for benefits of taking the risk to blitz and leave areas of the field in the back end wide open.
+— No turnovers: And one would think a team that blitzes a lot would force some turnovers — that’s generally one of the hoped-for benefits of taking the risk to blitz and leave areas of the field in the back end wide open.
 But the Giants have yet to force a turnover, one of only two teams yet to do so, the other being the 1-2 Las Vegas Raiders.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.